grimoiredecs/Time-Series-Stochastic-Optimization-for-Minimum-Cost-Flow/README.md

 Our primary targets are real life issues, stochastic-based situations, mostly depend on Time-Series progression.

-The methodology of our work will be thoroughly analyzed in the background files, which includes mathematical models, a variety of algorithms, different intuition on advanced applied maths and theoretical statistics, as well as some combinatorial optimization.
+The methodology of our work will be thoroughly analyzed in the background files, which includes mathematical models, a variety of algorithms, different intuition on advanced applied maths and theoretical statistics, Time-Series Analysis, Algorithm Design as well as some combinatorial optimization.